opusdeisong/opusdeisong/README.md

   <h3>🎖️ Served as KATUSA(SGT) at 3 BSB, 1 ABCT, 3ID <br>
     Camp Humphrey, South Korea (2020-2021)</h3>
   <blockquote>
-> Everyone you meet is fighting a battle you know nothing about.
-Be kind.
-Always. - Robin Williams
+> If you cling to a certain thought with dynamic will power, it finally assumes a tangible outward form. - Paramahansa Yogananda
   </blockquote>
   <h2 align="center">📫 How to Reach Me:</h2>
 <p align="center">